Hasan Hazime

-Hasan Hazime (born December 23, 1987) is a professional Canadian football defensive lineman who is currently a free agent.
-He was drafted 36th overall by the Edmonton Eskimos in the 2012 CFL Draft and had his rights traded to the Hamilton Tiger-Cats on February 27, 2013.
+Hasan Hazime (born December 23, 1987) is a Canadian former professional football defensive lineman.
+He was drafted 36th overall by the Edmonton Eskimos in the 2012 CFL draft and had his rights traded to the Hamilton Tiger-Cats on February 27, 2013.
 Hazime then signed with Hamilton on May 23, 2013 and spent three seasons with the club.
-He signed with the Roughriders as a free agent on February 24, 2016.
+He signed with the Saskatchewan Roughriders as a free agent on February 24, 2016.
 He played college football for the Wake Forest Demon Deacons.